 On February 6, 2012, I underwent my sixth (count them) knee surgery.
 Lucky me, I know!
 So, if you're wondering what to expect after meniscus surgery, well, I'm your gal.
 My first partial meniscectomy occurred almost 30 years ago, after a tennis injury.
 The audible snap of my tearing meniscus was actually heard by my teammates on the next court.
 Good grief—it hurt!
-The next meniscus tear happened many years later, in my 30s, after a seemingly innocent move.
-I merely kneeled down while talking to a neighbor and felt the unmistakable pain afterwards.
+The next meniscus tear happened many years later, in my thirties, after a seemingly innocent move.
+I merely kneeled down while talking to a neighbor and felt the unmistakable pain afterward.

 This next surgery resulted in an unthinkable outcome: I woke up with a leg immobilizer on and was told they found a chondral injury, meaning they discovered I had a hole in my articular cartilage.
 I was told my femur and tibia were bone on bone as a result.
 They did what's called a micro-fracture surgery that would render me non-weight-bearing for a long six weeks.
 It was particularly fun being on crutches since my twins were toddlers.
 Anyway, that's an entirely different topic.

 I ended up having two more surgeries after the discovery of the chondral defect, with a total of 12 weeks on crutches.
 They kept finding these pesky holes in there.
 They ended up doing what's called a Femoral Osteotomy to prevent these constant chondral defects.
 That was surgery number four.
 Surgery number five was just a simple hardware removal (a screw was causing me pain).

 Now, here I am going on my sixth surgery.
 I've torn my meniscus again, just twisting to get into my van to take my daughter to school.
 It's never anything cool like a skiing or skydiving injury, mind you.
 Okay, so now you've got my background, let me tell you what to expect.